Echo’s goal is to ensure a stable and growing population of the Yellow-shouldered Amazon Parrot. We hope to achieve this by:

 Our Achievements and Impact:

-- We have established nearly three hectares (7.4 acres) as an “exclusion area” that keeps invasive donkeys, goats, and pigs out of protected land where we have planted over 400 trees.
+- We have established over thirty-three hectares (81.5 acres) as “exclusion areas” that keep invasive donkeys, goats, and pigs out of protected land where we have planted over 8,000 native trees.

 - In 2014, we built a new native plant nursery to grow seedlings of the trees that once thrived on Bonaire.
 This nursery was doubled in size in 2016 to allow for the growth of up to 10,000 trees.